Peddler

 encryption_key = document_response.dig("encryptionDetails", "key")

-# Upload feed content
+# Step 2: Upload feed content to the input document

 feed_content = File.read("inventory_update.xml")